-Thinking of Buying an EV?
+Thinking of Buying an Electric Car?

 After all, while somethings change, many things remain the same.
 EVs might represent the future of driving in many ways, but there’s still plenty of old technology available as well.
 So, if you’re thinking about buying an EV, here’s what you need to know.